lgonzalezrouco/pti/REST_API/README.md

 Handling JSON requests can be done with the help of the new "express.json()" built-in function (Express 4.16.0 onwards).

 Let's now add a new endpoint (POST method and "/newstudent" route path) that accepts JSON as input.

-The
+*WARNING: Do not forget to add "app.use(express.json());" or it will not parse the incoming JSON payload.*

 ```js
 const express = require('express')